cmcskimming/light/docs/api/datatypes/generics/tables/map.md

 A map represents a set of keys and values in a table.(1) {.annotate}

-1. I.e., This is something you might want to represent with a map:
+1. E.g., This is something you might want to represent with a map:

     ```luau
     local abc = { [tostring(math.random())] = 255 }